-Minooka Park, located in Jemison, AL, features over 400 acres.
+Minooka Park, located in Jemison, AL, features over 400 acres of woodlands.
 Although the park is primarily an off- highway vehicle park there is also an 7 acre lake surrounded by a walking trail and piers.
 Pavilions and restroom facilities are available.
-An RV campground is conveniently located to the lake and walking trails.
+An RV campground is located near the lake and walking trails.
 The woods inside the park are mixed hardwoods and pine with a good understory.
 You should expect to find a variety of woodland birds here.
 The lake trail, the primary trail for walkers here, offers some nice views of the lake.
+This trail, unlike the other trails in the park, is dedicated to walking, with no motorized vehicles allowed.
+Most of this trail is gravel, but a small portion that leads to a pier is concrete.
 The road into the park has several locations that provide for easy pull-offs to listen for birdsong and is not a busy road.

 There is a one mile gravel walking trail around the 7 acre lake, RV campground, primitive camping, 3 pavilions, fishing, ATV trails, and a limited amount of hiking trails.